usfan20/Virtual-Memory-Simulator/README.md

 # Virtual-Memory-Simulator
 A high-fidelity simulation of a 32-bit Virtual Memory System, designed to analyze the performance of various page replacement policies.
 This project models the interaction between a Memory Management Unit (MMU), Translation Lookaside Buffer (TLB), and Physical RAM to calculate system efficiency and access latencies.
 It is developed my Usman Irfan and Mobeen Zafar for OS Project.
+It is coded in C++ .
+All project files and cpp files have been uploaded.

 ## Key Features